 - contemporary machine learning is not science (because it is engineering, which is not science)

 - that social sciences is largely impossible, (in particular, science education research, it seems, by definition, cannot be science) and indeed

-These are not incoherent stances, but they are idiosyncratic usages of these terms.
+These are not incoherent stances, usages are definitely idiosyncratic.
 Fortunately, he permits you to use data-led, logically-consistent, peer-reviewed argument to improve human systems, as long as you describe that approach as something other than science-based.
-Probably you can call it science-adjacent, or scientz.
+Probably it is OK if one calls it science-adjacent, or scientz.

 Idiosyncratic definitions aside, some things he says are worth bearing in mind.
 He defends the idea that traditional methods are not pointless, observes that scientific/professional consensus can be faddish, that incrementalism can be an OK way of improving a thing, that it is complicated to map from coal-face evidence to the overall design of human systems, that human dignity is a real concern and that the weight of evidence is often weak in social research, i.e. that science for policy is hard.
-All good points that apply way beyond teaching, but, errrr not immediately prescriptive.
+All good points that apply way beyond teaching.